Painting the floor: Here's how!

 Apply the primer to the floor, covering it well.
 Use MissPompadour To Bond & Block or, if necessary, a special primer.
 On tiled floors, the drying times of the primer may vary depending on the humidity and temperature.
 You do not need to prime joints with To Bond & Block.

-We also recommend the paint rollerfor larger surfaces .
-This is the easiest way to achieve an even and controlled application of primer and paint.
+We also recommend using a paint roller for larger areas.
+This is the easiest way to achieve an even and controlled application of primer and colour.

 Step 5: Varnish the floor